Skopje to Ohrid by Bus, Transfer or Car 2026

 The main bus route runs from Skopje’s main bus station, the Skopska Avtobuska Stanica (SAS), to Ohrid Bus Station.
 The Skopje station is part of the Transportation Center, beside the railway station, and is the same hub used for most domestic and international coaches.

-For tickets, the local method is still simple: go to the station, buy at the counter for the operator you are taking, and keep some Macedonian denar (MKD) in cash for tickets, luggage or small fees.
+For tickets, the local method is still simple: go to the station, buy at the counter for the operator you’re taking, and keep some Macedonian denar (MKD) in cash for tickets, luggage or small fees.
 Online booking appears on some aggregator sites, but domestic bus availability can be patchy, so the counter remains the most reliable fallback.
 In July and August, or before a weekend, buy earlier in the day rather than appearing five minutes before the departure you want.

 The arrival point, Ohrid Bus Station, is outside the old town but close enough for an easy taxi ride or a determined walk with light luggage.
-If you are staying inside the old town, remember that many lanes are steep and partly pedestrian; a taxi may only get you to the lower edge, and you may still have a short climb to your guesthouse.
+If you’re staying inside the old town, remember that many lanes are steep and partly pedestrian; a taxi may only get you to the lower edge, and you may still have a short climb to your guesthouse.

 Option 2: private transfer or taxi